Want to learn about French Art in a fun & friendly environment while sipping a glass of fine French wine?

 French Art Fridays

 In 2017, Arty Fridays will cover the Arts during the “Old Regime” of France, a millennium that saw dramatic mutations in artistic movements.
 Begun in the middle ages under the patronage of the Church, the Arts evolved over time through the Renaissance awakening, the Age of enlightenment, and the revolutionary ideals.

 Arty Fridays will travel through a thousand years of French Art history, to present Artists in the Kingdom of France, from anonymous medieval artists until the romantic and passionate painters of the early 19th century.
 Over this extensive period, the role of artists and their position in society developed significantly.
 The subjects of their works also expanded dramatically, together with their vision of the world and its visual representation, and Florence Thiriot will introduce their diversity and evolution over 5 talks through the year.

-The Alliance Française de Brisbane has launched a series of friendly conferences led by Florence Thiriot (our art specialist. cf description below).
+The Alliance Française de Brisbane launched in 2015 a series of friendly conferences led by Florence Thiriot (our art specialist. cf description below).

 Whether you already have some knowledge in Art History or just an interest in the area, these talks are sure to bring you something new!

 Check out the program below and order your tickets online on the links.